Edgeworth/memelay/ga/notes.md

 multi-objective optimization - currently just does weird fitness combinations

 ## Selection strategies
-SUS based on fitness
+1. SUS based on fitness
-look for maximally different parent
+2. Look for maximally different parent

 ## Diversity
 Adaptive mutation rate based on diversity => this is thought to be bad

-some sort of entropy based diversity measure?

 ## Niching
 See https://arxiv.org/pdf/1508.05342.pdf